Bern: Government

-As of 2025, Bern's Municipal Council is made up of two representatives of the SP (Social Democratic Party), and one each of CVP (Christian Democratic Party), GFL (Grüne Freie Liste a.k.a.
-Green Free List, who is the newly elected mayor since 2017), and GB (Green Alliance of Berne), giving the left parties a very strong majority of four out of five seats.
-The last regular election was held on 29 November 2020.
+As of 2025, Bern's Municipal Council is made up of two representatives of the SP (Social Democratic Party), and one each of GFL (Grüne Freie Liste a.k.a.
+Green Free List), GB (Green Alliance of Bern) and GLP (Green Liberal Party), giving the left parties a very strong majority of four out of five seats.
+The last regular election was held on 24 November 2024.

-Dr. Jürg Wichtermann is State Chronicler (Staatsschreiber) since 2008.
-He has been elected by the collegiate.
+Dr. Claudia Mannhart is City Chronicler (Stadtschreiberin).
+She was elected by the Municipal Council in 2021.

 Parliament

 The City Council (de: Stadtrat, fr: Conseil de ville) holds legislative power.
 It is made up of 80 members, with elections held every four years.
 The City Council decrees regulations and by-laws that are executed by the Municipal Council and the administration.
 The delegates are selected by means of a system of proportional representation.

 The sessions of the City Council are public.
 Unlike members of the Municipal Council, members of the City Council are not politicians by profession, and they are paid a fee based on their attendance.
 Any resident of Bern allowed to vote can be elected as a member of the City Council.
 The parliament holds its meetings in the Stadthaus (Town Hall).